In-Depth Guide to Digital Transformation of a Bank

 Remember when ten years ago e-commerce was the buzzword everyone was using too much?
 Then providers like Shopify came along and lowered their industry entry barrier to the point where anyone could launch a well-designed easy-to-use online store within a day and on a limited budget.

 It’s easy to get caught up in doing things the old way and ignore the new trends and styles of doing business.
 But nothing speaks to people in finances as clearly as numbers.
-So here’s just a couple of stats to give you an idea of what the borrowers have come to expect from their lender.
+So here’s just a couple of stats to give you an idea of what the borrowers have come to expect from their lender in the post-COVID marketplace.

 - The most common method for applying for a small-business credit card or line of credit is a desktop or laptop computer, yet 60% of small businesses rate their bank as average or needing improvement during the digital onboarding process. – Deloitte